gonzam88/melt-app/README.md

 ## Hack

 The app structure is very basic.
 It´s a website wrapped by Electron. `main.js` starts the process, it´s mostly electron stuff. `client/index.html` holds the DOM elements. `client/melt.js` is where everything happens.
-The code is pretty straight forward, go ahead and happy hacking
+The code is pretty straight forward, go ahead and have a happy hacking

 ## Use